civilservicelgbt/civilservicelgbt.github.io/_events/2022-07-30-civil-service-at-nottingham-pride.md

 If you have any queries on the day then please contact [EastMidlands@civilservice.lgbt](mailto:EastMidlands@civilservice.lgbt).

-To note on the day Thema will be holding the Civil Service Pride Banner, so will be easy to locate.
+To note on the day, Thema will be holding the Civil Service Pride banner, so will be easy to locate.

 #### After the parade